isomerpages/moe-boonlaygardenpri/_our-curriculum/Character and Citizenship Education.md

 ### Our Approach

-The CCE curriculum in school is anchored on MOE’s CCE 2021 Curriculum Frame.
+The CCE curriculum in BLGPS is anchored on MOE’s CCE 2021 Curriculum Frame.
 The fundamentals of core values, a sense of purpose and social-emotional competencies are taught in the six content areas which includes National Education (NE), Cyber Wellness and Mental Health.

 <img src="/images/CCE.png" style="width:100%">